ionic-team/ionic-framework/core/src/components/item/readme.md

 Items are elements that can contain text, icons, avatars, images, inputs, and any other native or custom elements.
 Generally they are placed in a list with other items.
 Items can be swiped, deleted, reordered, edited, and more.

+## Clickable Items

+An item is considered "clickable" if it has an `href` or `button` property set.
+Clickable items have a few visual differences that indicate they can be interacted with.
+For example, a clickable item receives the ripple effect on Material Design mode, has a highlight when activated, and has a [detail arrow](/#detail-arrows)

 ## Detail Arrows

-When the `detail` property is set to `true`, a right arrow icon will display on the item.
-This is useful for indicating that an item can be clicked.
-The right arrow icon will automatically show when an item has an `href` or `button` property set.
-To hide the right arrow icon, set the `detail` property to `false`.
+By default, [clickable items](/#clickable-items) will display a right arrow icon on `ios` mode.
+To hide the right arrow icon on clickable elements, set the `detail` property to `false`.
+To show the right arrow icon on an item that doesn't display it naturally, set the `detail` property to `true`.

-The `detail` property value is not automatically set on items with click handlers because there is no way of consistently detecting these handlers.
-For example, adding an `href` property would work, but if a click handler was added using `addEventListener`, there would be no way of knowing it existed beforehand.
-As a result, it is necessary to manually set the `detail` property in these situations.

 <!--